tmhglnd/mercury-docs/docs/usage/extending.md

 ### Functions

 Use the `[route]` object to route arguments from functions to parts of the patcher that you want to be able to control with the code.
 For example typing `new synth myCustomSynth freq(100)` will allow you to use `[route freq]` and retrieve the value `100`.
+This functiong routing has to come after the `[route method]`.

 ### Trigger